Jessica Palmer (academic): Academic career

 After an undergraduate degree at the University of Auckland Palmer completed LLM's at the University of Cambridge and the University of Auckland, before rising to professor and dean of law at the University of Otago, replacing Mark Henaghan.
+In 2020 Palmer was appointed Pro-Vice-Chancellor of the Humanities Division.

+Palmer is a Chartered Member of the Institute of Directors.

 Awards

 In 2004, Palmer received the Ethel Benjamin Prize.
+In 2015, Palmer received the Carl Smith Medal and Rowheath Trust Award from Otago University.
+The award recognises outstanding research by early career researchers.